Phara0h/nbars/README.md

 # nbars
-The tiniest and fastest javascript templating engine based off the fully featured Handlebarsjs
+The tiniest and fastest javascript templating engine inspired by the fully featured Handlebarsjs